instadw/instadwell-blog/_posts/2025-10-22-how-to-find-safe-pgs-spaces-in-hyderabad.md

 ## **Understanding the Hyderabad PG Market**

-Hyderabad has become a major hub for IT, business, education and start-ups.
+[Hyderabad](https://instadwell.com/search?country=india&lat=17.4065&lng=78.4772&location=hyderabad) has become a major hub for IT, business, education and start-ups.
 That means a large influx of students, young professionals and relocating staff who need accommodation.
 Several aspects of the market stand out:

 * There are numerous PGs, co-living spaces and paying-guest accommodation providers.
 Some are professionally managed, others are local rentals.
-For example: listings show many PGs in areas like Gachibowli, Kondapur, Kukatpally.
+For example: listings show many PGs in areas like [Gachibowli](https://instadwell.com/search?lat=17.4400802&lng=78.3489168&location=Gachibowli,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India), [Kondapur](https://instadwell.com/search?lat=17.4700319&lng=78.3534174&location=Kondapur,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India)(, [Kukatpally](https://instadwell.com/search?lat=17.4875418&lng=78.3953462&location=Kukatpally,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India) .
 * Prices vary widely depending on location, amenities, sharing type, food inclusion and room size.
 * Safety and amenities have become stronger differentiators: professionally managed PGs emphasise things like 24/7 security, CCTV, biometric access, meal plans.
 * There's also a rising trend of “no-brokerage” or “co-living” models, where the PG is more like a managed space rather than a traditional hostel.